 What is an Industrial Battery?

-Industrial batteries are independent power supply packs that are designed to be rugged and last for a very long time.
-They can survive long term deployments as well as periods of inaction, so industrial batteries tend to be used as energy storage (for solar, for example) or as an Uninterrupted Power Supply (UPS) for a back-up power source connected to vital computer server, hard drive and data systems in case of a power outage
+Industrial batteries are designed to be rugged and last for a very long time.
+They can survive long term deployments as well as periods of inaction, so industrial batteries tend to be used as energy storage (for solar, for example) or as an Uninterrupted Power Supply (UPS) for a back-up power source connected to computer server, hard drive and data systems in case of a power outage, which is an extremely important aspect of any financial institution.

 Why do Industrial Batteries require testing?